-The student has the right to hear a justification of the results of an exam from the examiner at a post-hoc discussion.
-If no collective discussion is held, the student may submit a request for a post-hoc discussion to the examiner within two weeks of publication of the exam results.
+1. The student has the right to hear a justification of the results of an exam from the examiner at a post-hoc discussion.
+If no collective discussion is held, the student may submit a request for an individual discussion to the examiner within two weeks of publication of the exam results.
 This discussion, or a collective discussion, must be held within five weeks of publication of the exam results.
-After this term of five weeks
+After this term of five weeks the student will no longer have the right to a post-hoc discussion of his exam work and a justification of the assessment by the examiner.